This page includes information on:

 Coronavirus Statutory Sick Pay Rebate Scheme

-The Coronavirus Statutory Sick Pay Rebate Scheme was announced at the Budget to support businesses with fewer than 250 staff by allowing them to claim back the costs of paying Coronavirus related SSP.
-As employers, you should receive a repayment for the relevant rate of SSP for two weeks, that has been paid to current or former employees.
+The Coronavirus Statutory Sick Pay Rebate Scheme supports businesses with fewer than 250 staff by allowing them to claim back the costs of paying Coronavirus related SSP.
+Employers should receive a repayment for SSP for a maximum of two weeks.

 This covers staff who are absent: